Damalas: Expulsion from Chios

-The Genoese repossession of Chios
+The quintet of Genoese noble families that governed Chios on behalf of the Byzantines during the 1329–1346 repossession.

 Imperial rule in Chios was brief, and in 1346, a chartered company controlled by the Giustiniani called "Maona di Chio e di Focea" was set up in Genoa to reconquer and exploit Chios and the neighboring cities New and Old Phocaea in Asia Minor.
 Although the inhabitants firmly rejected an initial offer of protection, the island was invaded by a Genoese fleet led by Admiral Simone Vignoso.

 The Quintet Lords of the island did not wait for the arrival of the diplomats, sent by the Empress Anna to negotiate with those under Vignoso.
 They mounted a resistance to the siege but, after several months, were forced to surrender the island to prevent starvation due to a naval blockade.

-Prior to the formalized surrender, drafted by an "I.N. of Agios Nikolaos", Centurione escaped with a few of his sailors and headed for friendly territory in New Phocaea.
+Prior to the formalized surrender, historically referred to as the Treaty of Agios Nikolaos tou Molou, Centurione escaped with a few of his sailors and headed for friendly territory in New Phocaea.

 Upon the surrender of Chios on 12 September 1346, a treaty was signed by the governing quintet, minus Centurione, on behalf of the island.
 This included amnesty for Centurione, referred to as Damala, and the group of men who had sailed with him to New Phocaea.
-Though direct rule in Chios and Old Phocaea ended in 1329, New Phocaea remained in the hands of the Zaccaria and their relatives into the 1340s.

 When Centurione did not return to Chios, Vignoso sailed to New Phocaea and secured its surrender on 20 September 1346.
 The treaty forbade the Zaccaria from residing, owning property, or interfering in the governance of both Phocaeas, putting a definitive end to their influence there.

 The "protocomes Damalla" and an Argenti signed the treaty of New Phocaea as the Genoese with interests in the city before the invasion.
 Like the first, the second treaty did not explicitly prohibit the Zaccaria from remaining in Chios.
 While it is certain that Centurione and his immediate family left the island at this time, some members evidently stayed behind, as a "Jane Zaccaria" is recorded as a witness to a property sale on 14 June 1348.
-While Centurione resigned, the rest of Chios received favorable terms, including all the privileges granted by chrysobulls of Byzantine emperors, as well as religious freedom for Orthodox Christians in Chios.

 From then, Centurione lived both in his Barony of Damalà and Galata, where he signed in 1352 as a witness, "the first among the Latins," to the treaty with Emperor John VI Kantakouzenos.
+Displaced from the Aegean, the dynasty's political center of gravity shifted permanently to their mainland possessions in the Peloponnese.